 (5) The State is not liable to indemnify any person for any expenses incurred before resumption day in relation to the land referred to in subsection (3).

+[Section 8 amended by No. 77 of 2006 s.
+4.]

 9. Return of part of Perry Lakes land

 (1) At any time before completion day the State may transfer to the Town of Cambridge any estate in fee simple that the State then holds in any part of the Perry Lakes land.